 |Patagonia Nano-Air Hoody||$299||12.2 oz.||FullRange (60g)||33D||Yes|

 We love the Atom SL Hoody for its solid weather protection, light weight, and versatility.
 In the synthetic jacket market, one of the Atom SL’s closest competitors comes from in house: the Proton FL Hoody.
 The Proton is purpose-built for alpine and rock climbing with a competitive 11.4-ounce weight, thin 20-denier shell fabric, and light dose of Octa Loft insulation.
-Stacked up, the Atom SL is warmer and offers better protection against wind and water (with the exception of the side panels).
-That said, the Proton is the much better breather, making it the superior choice for high-output use.
+Stacked up, the Atom SL is lighter and offers better protection against wind and water (with the exception of the side panels).
+That said, the Proton is the much better breather, making it the superior choice for consistent high-output use.

 Another ultralight piece from Arc’teryx to have on your radar is the Nuclei FL.
 Right off the bat, we’ll note that this jacket offers significantly more warmth than the Atom SL with lofty 65-gram Coreloft Continuous throughout.
 It’s also a little heavier at 11.5 ounces but more delicate with a 10-denier face fabric (for more, see our in-depth Nuclei FL review).
-Both jackets are tuned for climbing but fall into different categories: the Nuclei is a great belay jacket for shoulder seasons or cooler days, while the Atom SL is the better wind blocker and all-around option for stop-and-go activities.
+Both jackets are tuned for climbing but fall into different categories: the Nuclei is a great belay jacket for shoulder seasons or cooler days, while the Atom SL is the better all-around option for stop-and-go activities.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!